-A recent expedition resulted in a new world record for deepest scientific marine drilling, 2,440 meters beneath the seafloor.
-The Research Vessel Chikyu off the coast of Japan’s Shimokita Peninsula housed the members of the microbiology team that took part in groundbreaking leg of the Integrated Ocean Drilling Program.
+A recent expedition resulted in a new world record for deepest scientific marine drilling, 2,440 meters (8,005 feet) beneath the seafloor.
+The Research Vessel Chikyu off the coast of Japan’s Shimokita Peninsula housed the members of the microbiology team that took part in the groundbreaking leg of the Integrated Ocean Drilling Program.

 Once the cores started coming up, the samples were processed and some evidence of life was found.
 They found some clues in the relative ratio of C1 to C2 compounds.
 This is a good proxy for life because if you’re just thermally producing methane from breaking down a complex organic substance by heat, you would get multiple sizes of organic compounds.
 But if biology is breaking it down, microbes will produce more C1 compounds because it will break everything down to that lowest level – methane, carbon dioxide, and those sorts of products.